Volkov08/mc_radioisotopes/README.md

-# Fabric Example Mod
+# Minecraft Radioisotopes Mod

+This mod adds radioctive materials to the game and a few fun things to do with them.
+Only Uranium is currently implemented, but we have plans for Plutonium, Deuterium/Tritium and maybe some more.

-## Setup
+## Curseforge and Downloads

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+Curseforge:
+Downloads coming soon!

 ## License

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+This mod is available under the MIT license.